arup-group/genet/CONTRIBUTING.md

 Before submitting a pull request, check whether you have:

-* Added your changes to `CHANGELOG.md`.
+- Added your changes to `CHANGELOG.md`.
-* Added or updated documentation for your changes.
+- Added or updated documentation for your changes.
-* Added tests if you implemented new functionality.
+- Added tests if you implemented new functionality or fixed a bug.

 When opening a pull request, please provide a clear summary of your changes!